p2pu/learning-about-learning-circles/modules/Logistics & Tools/_posts/2019-01-01-echeck-in-space-is-the-place.md

 ---
-title: "eCheck-in: Space is the Place"
+title: "Check-in: Space is the Place"
 ---
-# eCheck-in: Space is the Place
+# Check-in: Space is the Place

 *Suggested timing: 10 minutes*